Clarifai/docs/docs/portal-guide/model/hf-model-importer.md

 :::info

-The imported model will be automatically deployed and ready to be evaluated, combined with other models and agent operators in a workflow, or used to serve inference requests as it is.
+The imported model will be automatically deployed and ready to be evaluated, fine-tuned and customized, combined with other models and agent operators in a workflow, or used to serve inference requests as it is.

 :::